VoterFraud2020: a Multi-modal Dataset of Election Fraud Claims on Twitter: Data Enhancement

+In \figref{fig:infomap_clustering_suspended}, we color the nodes in the randomly sampled retweet graph according to each user's suspension status (suspended users in orange).
+The visualization shows how Twitter's suspension efforts primarily targeted users within the \promoter~ cluster.
+In our data, we find that 88.3\% of the suspended users that were part of the top five communities were part of this cluster.
+Moreover, the figure shows that the suspensions greatly overlap with Community~2 in \figref{fig:infomap_clustering}.
+The Data Analysis section below provides further details about this overlap and the suspended users.

 We enhance the \datasetname~dataset by labeling tweets and users that were suspended.
-This metadata will enable both research and ease hydration by allowing hydraters to skip content that is no longer available.
-We also include two additional metrics for each tweet: \textit{retweet count by suspended users} and \textit{quote count by suspended users}.
+This metadata will enable research on the suspensions, and ease hydration of the data from Twitter by allowing hydraters to skip content that is no longer available.
+Relatedly, we also include two additional metrics for each tweet: \textit{retweet count by suspended users} and \textit{quote count by suspended users}.

 Due to its immense public interest, we have retained the \textit{full} data we retrieved from the 99,884 suspended users including 1,240,405 tweets and 6,246,245 retweets.
 This detailed data is not part of \datasetname.
 However, we will distribute an anonymized version of this data to published academic researchers upon request.